April 3, 2020

 If Customer Satisfaction (CSAT) scores are important to your organization, an IVR survey after each interaction will help to provide accurate satisfaction scores.
 These scores can be reported on by an agent, which can help with training or rewards programs.

-An IVR can route routine calls and common questions, allowing callers to self-serve and freeing up agents to handle more complex calls or questions via multiple channels.
+An IVR can route routine calls and common questions, allowing callers to use IVR self service and freeing up agents to handle more complex calls or questions via multiple channels.
 It can significantly improve efficiency and provide agents with more meaningful work rather than repetitive questions, such as account balances, confirming appointment times, or collecting payments.

-With Text to Speech (TTS) or Automated Speech Recognition (ASR) technology, your virtual agents can quickly and accurately understand a caller’s request and either respond to their request immediately or direct them to a live agent with all the caller’s relevant information pushed to their screen, eliminating manual lookups.
+Automated Speech Recognition (ASR) technology for IVR with voice recognition helps you quickly and accurately understand a caller’s request and either respond to their request immediately or direct them to a live agent with all the caller’s relevant information pushed to their screen, eliminating manual lookups.

-Ongoing IVR testing of the call-flow manager is important to ensure that you continue to enhance the customer journey, rather than annoy customers with an ineffective IVR.
+Ongoing Interactive Voice Response (IVR) testing of the call-flow manager is important to ensure that you continue to enhance the customer journey, rather than annoy customers with an ineffective IVR.
 It’s important that your organization adapts to change.
-A modern IVR system should allow managers to modify call flows and menus based on caller feedback or the evolution of the brand/message.
+A modern inbound IVR system or outbound IVR software should allow managers to easily modify call flows and menus based on caller feedback or the evolution of the brand/message.
 Ensure your solution gives you the freedom to create intricate IVR flows, launch menus, make recordings, define subscript routing, and define help tables all using a simple, point-and-click user interface, so you don’t have to run to the IT department or learn web development every time you need an update.